DorukOkuyan/housing-monetary-policy-turkiye/README.md

-# Household Leverage and Monetary Transmission in High-Inflation Housing Markets
+# State-Dependent Monetary Transmission to Housing Markets: Evidence from Türkiye

 This repository contains replication code and non-proprietary processed data for the paper:

-**Household Leverage and Monetary Transmission in High-Inflation Housing Markets**
+**State-Dependent Monetary Transmission to Housing Markets: Evidence from Türkiye**

 ## Author